SumoLogic-Labs/collector-management-client/README.md

 * Listing details about a set of offline Collectors (`-listOfflineCollectors`)
 * Upgrading or downgrading a set of Collectors to a desired version (`-upgrade`)
 * Adding a collection source to a set of Collectors (`-addSource`)
+* Updating a collection source with the same name that exists on a set of Collectors (`-updateSource`)
 * Deleting offline collectors (`-deleteOfflineCollectors`)

 You can also optionally `-filter` the set of Collectors by name, category, or list of IDs.
 Filter **cannot be applied to offline Collectors** management.